StructureTool2D © Read Me

 E: Unit Load Method/Force Method (Beam/Frame)

 Section E provides the same style of instructional workflow for beam and frame workbooks.
-In this section, the target direction may be x, y, or rz.
+In this section, target directions may be x, y, or rz.
+Positive x is to the right, positive y is upward, and positive z/rz support moment or rotation follows the beam/frame solver convention, clockwise positive.

 Both Sections D and E use the workbook selected earlier in Tab A.